College Factual by our College Data Analytics Team

 Mount Pleasant, MI

-Central Michigan University is one of the best schools in the country for getting a degree in non-professional general legal studies.
-Central Michigan is a large public university located in the town of Mount Pleasant.
+Central Michigan University is one of the finest schools in the United States for getting a degree in non-professional general legal studies.
+Central Michigan is a fairly large public university located in the town of Mount Pleasant.

-Degree recipients from the non-professional general legal studies major at Central Michigan University get $2,667 above the average college graduate with the same degree shortly after graduation.
+Degree recipients from the non-professional general legal studies major at Central Michigan University get $2,667 above the average graduate in this field when they enter the workforce.

 More information about a degree in non-professional general legal studies from Central Michigan University